QA-Hero/QA-Hero/README.md

 - 👋 Hi, I’m @QA-Heroes
 - 👀 I’m interested in automation and manual QA
 - 🌱 I’m always looking for more knowledges and advices
+- Hunting bugs is somewhere a hero's duty 🦖

 - 📫 You can reach me on my email address